January 08, 2016

 Bangladesh has recently built the largest human waste management plant in Cox’s Bazar, which is now home to almost a million Rohingya refugees.
-This industrial scale mega plant, claimed by UNHCR and Oxfam to be ‘the largest among the refugee camps in the world’, can process the waste generated by 150,000 people every day.
+This industrial scale mega plant, claimed by UNHCR and Oxfam to be ‘the largest among the refugee camps in the world’, can process the waste generated by more than 100,000 people every day.

 Funded by the UNHCR, Oxfam engineers built this mega plant consisting of two lagoons and a polishing pond in Kutupalong Refugee Camp that houses more than 550,000 Rohingya refugees.
 The authorities opened the plant in February this year.
 Oxfam engineers said it took seven months for them to build this massive system specially designed for the steep, hilly terrain and to have the cheapest possible operation and maintenance cost.

 Cox’s Bazar is now home to more than a million Rohingya refugees.
 More than 750,000 of the Rohingya came to Bangladesh in 2017 to escape persecution and violence by the Myanmar’s military in northern Rakhine state.
 They live across a number of different refugee camps.

 Given the scale and speed of the refugee influx, the need for clean and safe sanitation facilities has been a constant challenge.
 Sanitation facilities in the Rohingya camps were mostly created as stop-gap measures, which would have been enough for temporary residents.
 Over time waste management has become a serious concern with high levels of diarrhoea, respiratory infections and skin diseases like scabies.
 These are all linked to poor sanitation.